the-dragons-studio/BdfCpp/README.md

 convertable between its human readable and binary representations.

 This repository is a fork from the original <a href="https://github.com/jsrobson10/BdfCpp">BdfCpp created by jsrobson</a>.
-Compared to the original, this fork is aiming to offer better documentation (via Doxygen integration), an easier build process and optional support for in-library compression via BdfReaderXz and BdfReaderGz.
+Compared to the original, this fork is aiming to offer better documentation (via Doxygen integration) as well as an easier build process.

 This fork also formally uses <a href="https://semver.org/">Semantic Versioning</a>; this version intends to provide full backwards compatibility (albeit not without some deprecations) to all versions of the jsrobson10 version.